codepath/android_guides/Configuring-a-Parse-Server.md

 ### Overview

 Parse provides a cloud-based backend service to build data-driven mobile apps quickly.
 Facebook, which acquired the company more than 3 years ago, announced that the service would be shutting down on **January 28, 2017**.
-An [open source version](https://github.com/ParsePlatform/parse-server) enables developers to continue using their apps was published, along with a [migration guide](https://parse.com/docs/server/guide#migrating).
+An [open source version](https://github.com/ParsePlatform/parse-server) enables developers to continue using Parse to build apps.

 While there are many
 [alternate options to Parse](https://github.com/relatedcode/ParseAlternatives), most of them lack either the functionality, documentation, or sample code to enable quick prototyping.
 For this reason, the open source Parse version is a good option to use with minimal deployment/configuration needed.